camjw/HugeQuiz/README.md

 This repository is a multiple choice quiz game created in Ruby.
 Players answer as many questions as they can without running out of lives, and then can see their score in a leaderboard if they scored highly enough.
 ## Getting Started

+This app is a Ruby app, so the user must have Ruby installed as well as Bundler, to download the correct gems.

 ### Prerequisites

-There are only moderate prerequisites to running this app locally: Sinatra and PostgreSQL.
+There are only moderate prerequisites to running this app locally: Sinatra, PostgreSQL and a Twitter developer account if the user wants to update the database.

 #### SQL databases
 Running this repository locally requires PostgreSQL to manage the leaderboard